hannotify/javas-concurrency-journey-continues/sections/5-scoped-values.md

 ### ✅ Migrate when...

-* your thread-local only deals with one-way transmission of unchanging data. <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="2" -->
+* your thread-locals only deal with one-way transmission of unchanging data; <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="1" -->
+* you expect to use many virtual threads. <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="2" -->

 <br/>
 <br/>